By Terry Trucco

 You know summer’s here when hotels start rolling out outsize outdoor sculptures, the warm-weather equivalent of the holiday tree.
 A big dog and a big boy on view all summer offer a taste of art and amusement, not to mention countless photo ops, in midtown and downtown.

-Standing guard in the courtyard at the Palace Hotel is Doggy John XXL, a US debut by French artist Julien Marinetti.
+Standing guard in the courtyard at the New York Palace Hotel is Doggy John XXL, a US debut by French artist Julien Marinetti.
 The gigantic French bulldog weighs 1,500 lbs., stands eight feet tall and boasts a wildly colorful coat, an Abstract Expressionist/Pop/graffiti mash-up that’s a testimony to Marinetti’s days as a painter before he turned to sculpture in 2004 with the first Doggy John.

 From his perch across from St. Patrick’s Cathedral, Big John reminded us of another Big Dog, namely Jeff Koon’s Puppy, the topiary West Highland terrier that loomed over the Rockefeller Center plaza a few years back.
 (Fans of big dogs can also visit Koons’ gigantor Balloon Dog on view on the roof garden at the Metropolitan Museum of Art.)